 - Blackbaud.
 Blackbaud provides Constituent Relationship Management software for the Bullock Museum, which is how the Museum manages visitor records and processes transactions.
 When you buy or register for tickets to an exhibit, film or event online, or sign up for membership online, this website redirects you to Blackbaud Hosting to complete your transaction.
 Information you submit on Blackbaud Hosting is securely transmitted back to the Museum using an SSL session.

-Your story is a part of the story of Texas, and the Bullock Museum has numerous social channels, a blog and the Texas Story Project to make your voice a part of the conversation.
+Your story is a part of the story of Texas, and the Bullock Museum has numerous social channels and the Texas Story Project to make your voice a part of the conversation.

 Social curation and moderation

-All content you submit on this site as part of the Texas Story Project or in Texas History Blog comments will be actively moderated by Bullock Museum staff.
+All content you submit on this site as part of the Texas Story Project will be actively moderated by Bullock Museum staff.

-The Bullock Museum has also instituted tools to curate the social content you post and tag with museum-related references on social media – including Facebook, Flickr, Google+, Instagram, Pinterest, Tumblr, Twitter, Vimeo, Vine and YouTube – for display on this website.
+The Bullock Museum has also instituted tools to curate the social content you post and tag with Museum-related references on social media – including Facebook, Flickr, Google+, Instagram, Pinterest, Twitter, Vimeo, YouTube, LinkedIn and Medium – for display on this website.

-Any social media posts, blog comments or Texas Story Project submissions – or links – that are inappropriate, off-topic, political or contain personally identifiable information about you or others will be removed from this website.
+Any social media posts or Texas Story Project submissions – or links – that are inappropriate, off-topic, political or contain personally identifiable information about you or others will be removed from this website.
 Additionally, advertising or posting content for commercial gain is not permitted.
-Website content removal is at the sole discretion of the Bullock Museum, and the museum is not required to, but may, provide an explanation for removing content.
+Website content removal is at the sole discretion of the Bullock Museum, and the Museum is not required to, but may, provide an explanation for removing content.